osisoft/AVEVA-Adapter-BACnet-Docs/V1/PI Adapter for BACnet overview/PI Adapter for BACnet principles of operation.md

 - Data selection: Select BACnet items to which the adapter should request data or subscribe for data.
 - Logging: Set up the logging attributes to manage the adapter logging behavior.

-For more information, see [PI Adapter for BACnet data source configuration](xref:PIAdapterforBACnetDataSourceConfiguration) and [PI Adapter for BACnet data selection configuration](xref:PIAdapterforBACnetDataSelectionConfiguration).
+For more information, see [PI Adapter for BACnet data source configuration](xref:PIAdapterforBACnetDataSourceConfiguration), [PI Adapter for BACnet data selection configuration](xref:PIAdapterforBACnetDataSelectionConfiguration), and [Logging configuration](xref:LoggingConfiguration).

 ## Stream creation

 The BACnet adapter creates types for each supported BACnet object type.
-One stream is created for every selected BACnet item in data selection configuration.
+One stream is created for each selected BACnet item in data selection configuration.

 ## Data collection

 The BACnet adapter collects time-series data from selected objects on BACnet devices.
-The adapter supports both polling and COV (Change of Value, unsolicited subscription) data collection modes as defined by the BACnet specification.
+The adapter supports both polling and COV (Change of Value, unsolicited subscription) data collection modes, as defined by the BACnet specification.

 ### Object types and data types
 The following table lists BACnet object types that the BACnet adapter supports for data collection and types of streams that will be created.